 The first time I came across bun cha was not eating it but seeing Anthony Bourdain and Barack Obama enjoying it on an episode of Parts Unknown.
-It was one of the few TV shows we watched avidly and I definitely miss it for the wonderful foods he enjoyed with a range of interesting people, and his insights into countries, both good and bad.
+It was one of the few TV shows we watched avidly.
+I definitely miss it both for the wonderful foods he enjoyed with a range of interesting people, as well as his insights into cultures, both the good and bad.

-It was both an interesting conversation over their meal and the food itself looked delicious, so I knew I needed to hunt some down myself.
+That particular episode was both an interesting conversation over their meal and the food itself looked delicious.
+I knew I needed to hunt some down myself.

 When I tried it, I could see what all the fuss was about and why it is one of Hanoi’s favorite foods.
 It’s a wonderful combination of flavorful pork, soft noodles, a simple but delicious dipping sauce and fresh herbs.